Skip to main content

 Subdomain or root domain

-Problem: Unsure which domain to verify.
-Solution: Verify the domain where users access your app:
+If you’re unsure which domain to verify, use the domain where users actually access your app:

-• If your app runs at app.example.com, verify that subdomain
+• Verify app.example.com if your app runs on that subdomain.

-• If your app runs at example.com, verify the root domain
+• Verify example.com if your app runs on the root domain.

 DNS changes not saving